nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

 * `find 1-Mar-2017`
-  events, tasks and floating tasks lists show items that take place on 1-Mar-2017
+  The events, tasks and floating tasks lists will show items that take place on 1-Mar-2017

 * `find OP` <br>
   Returns `OP1`